 In this section, we are going to use a fictional company as an example.
 It’s going to be a startup called “Kitty Caps” that sells knitted hats for cats.

 We are going to take Kitty Caps through a few questions that will help them determine their product pricing.

 1. Who values my product the most?

-Kitty Caps needs to find the group of people that value their products the most.
+Kitty Caps needs to create a new product that their target market actually wants to buy.
 When doing this, there is only one rule –– this group of people can’t be friends or family.

 While Kitty Cap’s Cat Hats are worthless to dog owners, cat lovers would spend the last dollar in their pocket to buy one.

-Cat owners are the group of people that value Kitty Cap’s products the most, and in turn, they should be the target market.
+Cat owners are the group of people that value Kitty Cap’s product the most, and in turn, they should be the target market.

 Product Pricing Lesson #1… Some business owners think they have a worthless product because they are selling it to the wrong people.
 Find your cat lovers and invest all of your time and energy in selling to them.